-- Disobey the court’s temporary custody orders.
 The court may issue temporary interim custody orders that will remain in place until trial.
 Disobeying or disregarding the court’s temporary orders can give the parent the ability to show the judge that other does not respect the court’s authority.

-- Refuse to communicate and co-parent with the other party.
 If parents cannot agree on joint custody, then the judge may determine that one parent should have sole decision-making authority due to the other’s refusal and inability to co-parent.

-- Display poor judgment on social media.
 In many cases, parents will go on social media while in the midst of a custody dispute to vent their frustrations, insult the other parent, or even show off to their friends about how fun the newly-single life can be.
 However, information and imagines on social media can be available to the public.